zeditor01/zowetools/docs/deploying_zowe.md

 * lines 81 and 83 specifies the user for the main Zowe task (ZWESVUSR) and for the ZIS server (ZWESIUSR)
 * lines 85 - 91 specifies the started task names ZWESLSTC (main server) ZWESISTC (zis server) and ZWESASTC (zis auxilliary server)

+certificate section.
+The example zowe.yaml file provides templates for 5 different certificate configurations.
+I chose scenario 3 - Zowe generated z/OS Keyring with Zowe generated certificates.
+* line 180 specifies that I wish to use a RACK keyring to hold certificates
+* line 185 specifies the Keyring name (ZoweKeyring)
+* line 188 specifies the label of my certificate
+* line 190 specifies the label of my CA certificate
+* line 193 - 200 specifies options distinguished name values
+* line 202 ensures that the certificate won't expire until well after i retire
+* line 208 and 210 specify the hostname (s0w1.dal-ebis.ihost.com) and IP address (192.168.1.171) for my z/OS system

+cacheing service section
+line 259 - 256 specifies to use Non-RLS VSAM for the cacheing service

+runtime directories
+* line 282 specifies the runtimeDirectory: "/usr/lpp/zwe/zwe217"
+* line 286 specifies the logDirectory: /global/zowe/logs
+* line 290 specifies the workspaceDirectory: /global/zowe/workspace
+* line 294 specifies the extensions directory, where plugins will be linked: /global/zowe/extensions

+ports
+* line 364 specifies the port that Zowe listens for browser connections on

+generated certificates: Leave this section blank.
+It will be updated during the 'ZWE INIT' Script
+* line 396 - 420 specify the RACF keystore and truststore to be used for certificates

+java
+* line 447 specifies the path to Java 8.
+Note that Zowe V2.18 depends on Java 8 for the install, but can run with current Java 17.

+nodeJS
+* line 462 specifies the path to nodeJS

+z/OSMF
+* lines 471 - 477 specify the connection details for z/OSMF

+I left everything else from the example zowe.yaml file to default.

 ## 6. Running the 'ZWE INSTALL' Script